Breed 77

-Breed 77 (pronounced "Breed Seven-Seven") is a Gibraltarian rock band.
-The band was formed in 1996 and perform a combination of alternative metal, rock, and flamenco.
+Breed 77 (pronounced "Breed Seven-Seven") are a Gibraltarian rock band formed in 1996.
+Their music blended elements of alternative metal, flamenco, and other Latin influences, creating a distinctive sound.
+The band gained recognition in the early 2000s, releasing several albums and touring extensively.
+Known for their energetic live performances and their fusion of diverse musical styles, Breed 77 contributed to the nu metal and alternative rock scenes of the era.
+The band officially disbanded in 2015.

 Origin

 Breed 77 comes from the British overseas territory of Gibraltar.
 Old Gibraltarian school friends Paul Isola, Danny Felice, and Stuart Cavilla met up in London and became informally known as the Gibraltarian Mafia.
 When, in late April 1996, this circle of friends formed a band, they wanted a name to reflect their joint origins and called themselves simply Breed.
 The band were forced to change their name because it was previously registered by Steve Hewitt (formerly of Placebo) on his vanity record label.
 Stuart Cavilla, the band's bass player, had previously worked as a motorcycle courier under the call sign of Kilo 77 or K77, and the band became Breed 77.

 Awards

 In 1998, Kerrang! readers voted Breed 77 the 'Best Unsigned Band'.
 In 1999, they won both the Metal Hammer and Kerrang! awards for the best new band.
 Then in 2001 they signed a five-album deal with Albert Productions, the renowned Australian publisher of AC/DC.